How does it work?

 • MDM: Model Development Process, Przemyslaw Biecek

-• PLOT4ai: Privacy Library Of Threats :-)
+• PLOT4ai: Practical Library Of Threats :-)

 Data Flow Diagram